WebFiori/docs/jsonx.md

 }
 ```

-Assuming that we add the object as follows:
+Also, assuming that we add the object as follows:

 ``` php
 $jsonxObj = new JsonX();